Matt Borne: Extreme Championship Wrestling (1994)

-Following his departure from the WWF, Borne appeared in Extreme Championship Wrestling for a handful of matches as Doink.
-However, the fans hated this, as ECW was viewed as an alternative to the WWF and WCW and seeing a gimmick like this made Doink a villain for a completely different reason.

-After Doink lost a match to then-World Heavyweight Champion Shane Douglas, Douglas went on to criticize Vince McMahon for turning a talented wrestler like Borne into a comic relief character, and claimed that he knew how to bring out Borne's full potential.
-Borne then changed his ring name to Borne Again, and continued wearing the clown suit, albeit without the wig, wearing a minimal amount of face paint, as well as growing out his hair and beard.
+Borne next appeared as Doink in 1994 in Extreme Championship Wrestling (ECW) as 911's surprise opponent in the NWA World Title Tournament.
+After Doink lost a match to then-ECW World Heavyweight Champion Shane Douglas, Douglas criticized Vince McMahon for turning a talented wrestler like Borne into a comic relief character, and claimed that he knew how to bring out Borne's full potential.
+Borne then changed his ring name to Borne Again and continued wearing the clown suit, albeit without the wig, wearing a minimal amount of face paint, as well as growing out his hair and beard.
 After beating his opponents, he would make them dress in clown outfits.
 However, his tenure with the company was short-lived due to personal problems.

 Late career (1994–2013)

-After leaving ECW, Osborne wrestled on the independent circuit, for several reunion shows and for various independent promotions under his Matt Borne ring name.
-In 2005, at WrestleReunion II Borne participated in an eight-man tag team match alongside Andrew Martin, Steve Corino and The Masked Superstar.
-However, his team lost to Dusty Rhodes, The Blue Meanie, Tom Prichard and D'Lo Brown.
-On December 10, 2007, Osborne reprised the role of Doink at Raw's 15th Anniversary as he took part in a Legends Battle Royal.
+After leaving ECW, Osborne wrestled on the independent circuit for several reunion shows and independent promotions under his Matt Borne ring name.
+He promoted the Ellwood City, Pennsylvania-based promotion United States Wrestling League (USWL) with his friend Frank Szabo.
+He also worked alongside Sandy Barr as a booker in Portland.
+In August 2005, at WrestleReunion II, Borne participated in an eight-man tag team match alongside Andrew Martin, Steve Corino and The Masked Superstar, losing to Dusty Rhodes, The Blue Meanie, Tom Prichard and D'Lo Brown.
+On December 10, 2007, at the suggestion of Ricky Steamboat, Osborne reprised the role of Doink at Raw's 15th Anniversary as he took part in a Legends Battle Royal.

 In early 2010, Osborne reinvented the Doink character to resemble Heath Ledger's portrayal of The Joker in The Dark Knight, nicknaming the incarnation 'Reborne Again'.
 The new character debuted on March 27 for ISPW in New Jersey.
-On May 23, 2010 Doink the Clown, portrayed by Dusty Wolfe, interfered against Skandor Akbar and his men Dr. Knuckles and Rommel.
-This caused them to lose the Wrecking Ball Wrestling tag titles.
-In retaliation Akbar called on the original Doink (Matt Borne).
-They were scheduled to meet on August 15, 2010.
-At that time Wolfe no-showed the event to avoid the wrath of Borne.
-On August 8, 2010, Borne won the Wrecking Ball Wrestling Championship.

-After this, Osborne returned to a full-time schedule, continuing to compete on a semi-regular basis all over the United States for the last several years until a few days before his death on June 28, 2013.
+On May 23, Doink the Clown, portrayed by Dusty Wolfe, interfered against Skandor Akbar and his men Dr. Knuckles and Rommel, causing them to lose the Wrecking Ball Wrestling tag titles.
+In retaliation, Akbar called on the original Doink (Matt Borne), and they were scheduled to meet on August 15.
+At that time, Wolfe no-showed the event to avoid Borne.
+On August 8, Borne won the Wrecking Ball Wrestling Championship.
+Osborne continued to compete on a semi-regular basis all over the United States for the last several years until a few days before his death on June 28, 2013.